Are the Web and Geo industries merging?

 If you think that this framework is something you would like to dive into, here is a great list of resources and here is a repo to get started on some react-leaflet integration.
 Have fun!

-There are increasingly more parallels between the geospatial and web technology industry.
+There are increasingly more parallels between web technology and geo industries.
 Browsers and data collection are pushing towards offline, integrated, client-side and automated.
 Mapping tools and platforms are no longer isolated desktop software, but are in the cloud, subscription-based, integrated (through APIs) Software as a Service (SaaS).
 Web maps merge with the gaming industry (WebGL) and vector tiles.

 In modern business, we are entering an artificially intelligent world led by data-driven decisions.
 Companies need to be taking steps to digitize their workflows or they will be left behind rapidly.
 Using iPads and iPhones for basic field data collection is a great start to get the industries behind up to speed.

 Attending technology conferences is important for professional development and keeping up-to-date with where the web is moving.
-Web technologies change fast and this conference allowed me to feel more updated on what is going on in the Javascript world and in the browser.
+Web and geo industries technology changes fast and this conference allowed me to feel more updated on what is going on in the Javascript world and in the browser.
 It gave me time to think about what tools are useful to learn to improve the solutions we provide to customers.